 The average number of crimes per year in the five years before the CPA was 103.
 This number doubled in the five years after the CPA rising to 206.
 A significant rise is observed in gambling where the initial average rose from 3 in the five years before the CPA to 23 in the five years after the agreement was signed.
 The highest increase is seen in crimes relating to drugs where the average rose from 42 before the agreement to 185 in the time period after the agreement was signed.
 In addition, an increase in kidnapping can be seen clearly.
 There was no record of kidnapping before the CPA, but after the CPA the average number of kidnappings rose to 28 per year.
-The analysis also showed a sharp rise in possession of illegal weapons with the average increasing from nine per year in the five years after the agreement was signed.
+The analysis also showed a sharp rise in possession of illegal weapons with the average increasing from nine per year in the five years before the signing of the agreement to an average of 92 per year in the five years after the agreement was signed.
 Robbery, crimes related to bombs and explosives and counterfeit currencies also rose moderately in the five year time period after the agreement was signed.